Child plane crash survivors get medical care in Bogota after weeks in jungle

 After the plane carrying the children landed in Bogota, four ambulances were waiting at to collect them and take them to a military hospital for specialist medical care.

+Colombia's President Gustavo Petro is expected to visit the children at the hospital on Saturday morning.

+It is unclear whether the children have already been reunited with their father Manuel Ranoque, who was not on the airplane and participated in the search.

-They had been missing in the jungle since a Cessna 206 carrying seven people on a route between Araracuara, in Caqueta, and San Jose del Guaviare, a city in Guaviare province, issued a mayday alert due to engine failure in the early hours of May 1.
+They had been missing in the jungle since a Cessna 206 carrying seven people on a route between Araracuara airport, in Caqueta, and San Jose del Guaviare, a city in Guaviare province, issued a mayday alert due to engine failure in the early hours of May 1.

 Three adults, including the pilot and the children's mother, died in the crash and their bodies were found inside the plane.
 The siblings, aged 13, 9, 4, as well as a now 12-month-old baby, survived the impact.